-What the HOA has the authority to do in order to enforce its rules varies, depending on the development and the state it's located in.
+What the HOA has the authority to do in order to enforce its rules depends on the development itself and the state it's located in.
 Its powers are set forth in the development's bylaws as well as its Covenants, Conditions & Restrictions (CC&Rs).
-Additionally, any action by the HOA must also comply with any applicable state (and federal) laws.
+Additionally, any action by the HOA must comply with applicable state (and federal) laws.

 Almost every planned development has a number of rules and regulations in its CC&Rs.
 Many have adopted additional rules and regulations, found in a separate document.

 When someone breaks any of these rules, it's usually the HOA that's responsible for enforcing them.
 Just who will take on an enforcement role and how far the HOA can go to make you comply depends also on the specific language in the development's bylaws and CC&Rs.
 Some developments give the HOA more enforcement rights than others.
 Among these might be the right to:

 The bylaws and CC&Rs commonly also include procedures the HOA must follow when taking action to enforce the rules.
 For example, sometimes a violation must be discussed at an HOA board meeting before the HOA can take any action.
 Usually the HOA must provide written notice to an owner of any alleged violation, and allow the owner time to cure the violation, before fining or suing that person.

 Regardless of the procedures required in the CC&Rs and bylaws, most HOAs realize it's better to resolve problems with owners amicably if possible, and will not immediately jump to file a lawsuit.